ankesh1111/righteous-pancake-7159/README.md

 In this project we have tried to clone frontend of Lyst.
 Project design is responsive for all screen sizes.
-This project is an effort to implement learning at masai and improve our understanding of the React.
+This project is an effort to implement learning  and improve our understanding of the React.

  # Here is the link of our website live on netlify: